liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 Once you've reviewed your properties and collected all the plugins you'll need, you're ready to follow the upgrade procedure.
 Remember to back up your system before you begin.

-There are two different procedures to upgrade Liferay: the first is the most common, which is upgrading a Liferay bundle.
-The second is upgrading Liferay that's installed on an application server.
+There are two different procedures to upgrade Liferay.
+The first one, upgrading a Liferay bundle, is the most common.
+The second procedure is for upgrading a Liferay installation on an application server.
 We'll go over both.

 In both cases, Liferay auto-detects whether the database requires an upgrade the first time the new version is started.
 When Liferay does this, it upgrades the database to the format required by the new version.
 In order to perform this task, Liferay *must* be accessing the database with an ID that can create, drop, and modify tables.
 Make sure that you have granted these permissions to the ID before you attempt to upgrade Liferay.
 And, of course, we'll run the risk of overly repeating ourselves: back up your database.